-- Prior to this, we have looked at speech recognition without worrying about language structure - i.e. we've treated all word sequences as being equally likely - But this is rarely the case - Using language knowledge is crucial for recognition accuracy - Humans use a tremendous amount of context to "fill in holes" in what they hear, and to disambiguate between confusable words - Speech recognizers should do so too! - Such knowledge used in a decoder is called a language model (LM)
+- So far, we have looked at speech recognition without worrying about language structure - i.e. we've treated all word sequences as being equally plausible - But this is rarely the case - Using language knowledge is crucial for recognition accuracy - Humans use a tremendous amount of context to "fill in holes" in what they hear, and to disambiguate between confusable words - Speech recognizers should do so too! - Such knowledge used in a decoder is called a language model (LM)